Music Masters Mentorship Program

 East End Arts Music Masters Mentorship employs master performers and composers in rock music, jazz, world music and classical music to mentor small groups of talented high school students from across Long Island school districts.
 Through one-on-one learning opportunities with masters in the music field, the students are given training in rehearsal and performance skills, in addition to recording, marketing, composition and songwriting.
 They leave with life-long relationships and friendships, as well as portfolio materials to assist them in future endeavors, including their pursuit of post-graduate education.

-Current Program: MUSIC MASTERS MENTORSHIP PROGRAM in January - February 2017 with international celebrity musician BAKITHI KUMALO, longtime bassist for Paul Simon
+Thank you to the participants and mentors for the MUSIC MASTERS MENTORSHIP PROGRAM in January - February 2017 with international celebrity musician BAKITHI KUMALO, longtime bassist for Paul Simon

 CHECK OUT this video about the program with Bakithi Kumalo recorded and produced by Randee Daddona at Newsday!